Just as Xanadu Live was closing up shop, something bigger was

 Kira breaks up with Sonny.

-responses from the preview audiences and some unofficial reviews helped even more.
-Still, there were naysayers and the sounds of
+from the preview audiences and some unofficial reviews helped even more.
+Still, there were naysayers and the sounds of scratching

-overheard a waitress saying to one of the Union crew members that it was a shame that the Hayes Theatre “get those stinkers.”
+a waitress saying to one of the Union crew members that it was a shame that the Hayes Theatre “get those stinkers.”
+Swibel got up,

-Swibel got up, approached her and asked “You haven’t seen it, have you?”
-When she sheepishly replied no, he went out and bought a
+approached her and asked “You haven’t seen it, have you?”
+When she sheepishly replied no, he went out and bought a pair of tickets,

-pair of tickets, gave them to her and proudly told her “If you want to talk badly after you see it, whatever, but I guarantee you will enjoy it!”
+gave them to her and proudly told her “If you want to talk badly after you see it, whatever, but I guarantee you will enjoy it!”
+The Union

 At this point, such dedication in the face of obstacles and